Vinayak-100ni/Q-A-Devops/aws/vpc.md

 You connect to the bastion host (via SSH or RDP), and from there you “jump” into private instances.

 This reduces the attack surface and makes access more controlled and auditable.

+##  Describe the concept of VPC Flow Logs and their benefits for network monitoring and troubleshooting.
+VPC Flow Logs record the traffic details in and out of your VPC, like source, destination, ports, and whether it was allowed or denied.
+They help in monitoring network activity, troubleshooting connection issues, checking security rules, and even detecting unusual traffic for better security.